zalky/runway/README.md

 semantics of -X invocation, and then pass their combined `:exec-args` map to `runway.core/exec`.
-Runway will then locate the functions declared in the combined `:exec-args` maps, load their namespaces, and run them concurrently with their respective arguments.
+Runway will then locate the functions declared in the combined `:exec-args` maps, load their namespaces, and run each of them concurrently with their respective arguments.

 Effectively the alias that gets run is: